i-gallegos/Fair-LLM-Benchmark/HONEST/README.md

 ## About

 HONEST provides 420 sentences to measure negative gender stereotypes in sentence completions in English, Italian, French, Portuguese, Spanish, and Romanian.
-Each sentence follows a cloze-based form, with a gendered identity term in the prompt, that be can completed by prompting a free-text continuation.
+Each sentence follows a cloze-based form, with a gendered identity term in the prompt, that be can completed by prompting a free-text continuation or filling in the masked token.

 ## Data